Edinburgh, Scotland’s capital, is an amazing city that comes alive at night.

 See Scottish dancers dressed in all their tartan glory, listen to Scottish pipe and drum bands, and so much more.

-The first ever Military Tattoo was organised by Lieutenant Colonel George Malcom who aimed to bring to life the Army’s contribution to the Edinburgh International Festival.
+The first-ever Military Tattoo was organized by Lieutenant Colonel George Malcom who aimed to bring to life the Army’s contribution to the Edinburgh International Festival.

 I wonder what he would think of it today.